YJPL/business-model-canvas-for-obsidian/README.md

 # Business Model Canvas template for Obsidian
-Business Model Canvas template for Obsidian and Obsidian Kanban*
+Business Model Canvas template for Obsidian and Obsidian Kanban.

-Lean canvas with its nine building blocks from [Strategyzer](https://www.strategyzer.com/library/the-business-model-canvas), ready to use with Obsidian.
+The business model canvas with its nine building blocks from [Strategyzer](https://www.strategyzer.com/library/the-business-model-canvas), ready to use with Obsidian.

 ## Requirements